IsabelleLof/book-app/README.md

+# Pseudo code for implementing the Google Books Api

+- Move the Mock data to a JSON file
+- Fetch the books from the API

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.